ganrad/aks-aspnet-sqldb-rest/extensions/use-pod-identity/README.md

    #
    # Edit the Pod Identity Kubernetes manifest file `./k8s-resources/aadpodidentity.yaml`, update
    # values for the following two attributes and then save the file.
-   # - ResourceID => 'id' attribute value of the managed identity created in Section B step 3
+   # - resourceID => 'id' attribute value of the managed identity created in Section B step 3
-   # - ClientID => 'clientId' value of the managed identity created in Section B step 3
+   # - clientID => 'clientId' value of the managed identity created in Section B step 3
    #
    # Deploy the pod identity custom resource on AKS
    $ kubectl apply -f ./k8s-resources/aadpodidentity.yaml -n dev-claims-podid